 Tennessee Defensive Coordinator Tim Banks Talks Preparing For Syracuse and QB Steve Angeli

-Tennessee's first game is just a few days away, and Tennessee defensive coordinator Tim Banks talked to the media ahead of the matchup and how the team is preparing to go against Steve Angeli and the offense.
+Tennessee first game is just a few days away and Tennessee defensive coordinator Tim Banks talked to the media ahead of the matchup and how the team is preparing going against Steve Angeli and the offense.

-He also talked about the Syracuse offense and how it looks stylistically, recognizing it could be different with Angeli at the helm.
-In an in depth answer, he talked about what made Syracuse an elite offense and how they were able to be so productive in 2024.
-He expects the same heading into the matchup on Saturday and talked about his defense being ready for the challenge.
+He also talked about the offense and how it looks stylistically recognizing it could be different with Angeli at the helm.
+In an in depth answer, he talked about what made Syracuse and elite offense and how they were able to be so productive.